eazymac25/cs7641-Project-1/README.md

     - please download the anaconda appropriate for your OS.
     - **Version**: Python 3.7.1

-2. Install graphviz (Mac or Linux)
+2. Install graphviz (Mac or Linux only)

     ```bash
     # Linux